 The A Digraphs Series introduces the new high-frequency words 'does, who', reinforces the vowel spellings 'ee, ay, oo, ow, ou, er, ai' and introduces 'y' in 'fly, sky'.

-The B Digraphs Series reinforces the digraphs 'sh, ch, ee, ay, ai, er, ow, ou, oo'.
+The B Digraphs Series reinforces the consonant and vowel digraphs 'sh, ch, ee, ay, ai, er, ow, ou, oo'.

 The text in all the books described above contains some words with adjacent consonants to blend (as described in Phonic Phase 4).